 But when you look more closely at where they shine and where they struggle, it becomes clear that they really are 2e.
 No matter how well they can use their strengths, they still have learning and thinking differences for which they need support.

 Myth #2: Students can’t be gifted and lack basic skills, so they’re just not trying hard enough.

-When a student is mostly doing well, the school can sometimes be hesitant to evaluate him for special education services.
+When students are mostly doing well, the school can sometimes be hesitant to evaluate them for special education services.
 But academics aren’t the only thing to consider.
 There are other challenges that can point to learning and thinking differences, too.
 These can include things like trouble making friends or managing emotions.

 Myth #4: Giftedness and challenges can’t be addressed at the same time.

-The National Education Association stresses that programs for 2E learners should be individualized to meet both special education and gifted needs.
+The National Education Association stresses that programs for 2e learners should be individualized to meet both and gifted needs.
 One isn’t more important than the other.

-While data shows that 2E kids are underrepresented in gifted programs, it’s not because these students can’t be there.
-Accommodations are changes that make it easier for your child to learn.
-They change how he’s learning, not what he’s learning, however.
+While data shows that 2e kids are underrepresented in gifted programs, it’s not because these students can’t be there. are changes that make it easier for your child to learn.
+They change how kids learn, not what they learn.
 So they have no impact on the content of the AP course.